-Date Activity Comment Qualifying Body, in accordance with Regulation 14. interests in the town.
-From this consultation responses were received from those detailed below.
-13 th April 2018 Ms Janette Savage Request for large grassed area at Winterton enclosed by St Luke's Crescent to be included in protected area.
-10 th May 2018 Sedgefield Sowers & Growers Request reference to provision of allotments in the town both now and in the future linked to increasing size of Sedgefield.
+Date Activity Comment 10 th May 2018 Sedgefield Sowers & Growers Request reference to provision of allotments in the town both now and in the future linked to increasing size of Sedgefield.
 21 st May 2018 Durham Dales, Easington and Sedgefield CCG and North Durham CCG Request for consideration of impact upon health services specifically provided at Skerne Medical Group.
 21 st May 2018 Kildrummy (Sedgefield) Ltd Broadly supportive of the plan's policies but would like to see references to the specific number of acceptable housing in the town removed, and an update to the Built-up Area Boundary Map to remove area identified as Employment Land (by Durham County Council), currently the site of the Pactiv business.
 23 rd May 2018 Northumbrian Water No comment on policies contained in the plan.
 Would encourage reconsideration of inclusion of policies relating to Land Use and Environment as way of safeguarding assets whilst boosting use of SuDS.
 23 rd May 2018 Historic England Would like to see change of emphasis from preserve and preservation to conserve and conservation plus linkage to all designated heritage assets in the area.
 23 rd May 2018 Durham County Council Suggested some alternative formatting to make the document more reader friendly and to update content in relation to number of additional dwellings already granted permission.
 Greater clarification needed between the town centre needs and outlying area needs in the parish.
+Refinement of some policies to ensure correct alignment with NPPF and, where appropriate, DCC.